fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ## SK Pang codes

 I have downloaded several of the example codes which come with the two channel CAN shield.
 These use the same due_can library used by Duncan's library CBUSSAM3X8E.
+### due_can

-There is also a can_common library.
+There are quite a lot of useful examples with due_can.
+It uses the  can_common library.

 ## CBUS Codes